Académie Royale de Danse: Saint-Julien

 The dance academy's members (académistes) formed part of the king's entourage and court and were, for the most part, simultaneously both dancers and musicians.
-It was this that motivated the fraternity of musicians of Saint-Julien to publish a virulent factum against the "prétendus Académiciens" in 1664.
-This long plaidoirie, entitled Le mariage de la musique avec la dance, was signed by Guillaume Dumanoir, "violin player to His Majesty, one of the 25 members of his "grand' Bande", and also holder of the Office de Roy of the Instrument Players, and of the dance masters of France".
+It was this that motivated the fraternity of musicians of Saint-Julien to publish a factum against the "prétendus Académiciens" in 1664.
+This long plaidoirie (meaning legal speech for the defence), entitled Le mariage de la musique avec la dance, was signed by Guillaume Dumanoir, "violin player to His Majesty, one of the 25 members of his "grand' Bande", and also holder of the Office de Roy of the Instrument Players, and of the dance masters of France".
 The quarrel was settled in 1695, by a decree according the same rights to both parties.